micropython/micropython-esp32-ulp/README.rst

 In real world applications, you might want to separate the assembly stage from the loading/running stage, to avoid having to assemble the code on every startup.
+This can be useful for battery-powered applications, where every second of sleep time matters.

+Splitting the assembly and load stage can be combined with other techniques to for example implement a caching mechansim for the ULP binary, which automatically updates the binary every time the assembly source code changes.

 The ``esp32_ulp.assemble_file`` function stores the assembled and linked binary into a file with a ``.ulp`` extension, which can later be loaded directly without